 Q: Does the tobacco-free campus apply to smokeless tobacco products?

 A: Yes, it applies to all tobacco and smoking products, including but not limited to cigarettes, cigars, snuff, chewing tobacco, snus, and non-FDA-approved nicotine delivery services such as e-cigarettes.

 Q: Where does the tobacco-free policy apply?

-A: As of Sept.
-1, 2012, the use of tobacco is prohibited throughout the Colby campus, with the exception of designated smoking areas.
-As of Sept.
-1, 2013, the temporary smoking areas will end.
+A: As of Oct.
+1, 2013, the use of tobacco is prohibited throughout the Colby campus.
 Prohibited areas also include parking areas, athletic fields, and arenas.
 The policy also applies to Colby vehicles and off-campus Colby property not otherwise leased to another organization.
 Personal, private, leased, or borrowed vehicles not owned by the College, when on the Colby campus, are also prohibited areas for tobacco use.

 Q: Isn’t this a violation of individual and civil rights?

 A: No. Maine state law already requires Colby to provide a smoke-free environment inside buildings and at least 20 feet outside any building.
 Colby is permitted and has elected to go above the minimum requirement to include all the areas noted above.

 Q: What resources are available to help those who would like to quit using tobacco?

 A: A variety of helpful links are listed on the Human Resources Tobacco Cessation webpage.